elevran/lzt/README.md

 Demonstrate the use of supervisors to exchange data on existing connection.
 The demo connection uses an echo client and server.
 Both pause after connecting and before any data is exchanged.
-Currently suspension is handled by voluntary call to syscall.Kill(syscall.GetPid, syscall.SIGSTOP), but this shall be replaced by eBPF/system call interception.
+Currently suspension is handled by voluntary call to `syscall.Kill(syscall.GetPid, syscall.SIGSTOP)`, but this shall be replaced by eBPF/system call interception.
  Supervisors (`maitred`) are invoked with the process id to monitor (printed by `echo-client` and `echo-server` on start-up) and the file descriptor of the newly created socket (typically fd #4 on the server and #3 on the client).
  The supervisors exchange PING/PONG messages and then resume the suspended echo processes.
+The PING/PONG can be later replaced by AuthN/AuthZ (e.g., mTLS).

 1. Build executables